From duality to determinants for q-TASEP and ASEP: From nested contour integrals to Fredholm determinants for ASEP

-\begin{definition} Fix $\alpha\in \C\setminus \{0\}$ and consider a meromorphic function $f(z)$ which has a pole at $\alpha$ but does not have any other poles in an open neighborhood of the line segment connecting $\alpha$ to 0.
-For such a function and for any $k\geq 1$, define
+\begin{definition} Fix $\alpha\in\mathbb{C}\setminus\{0\}$ and consider a meromorphic function $f(z)$ which has a pole at $\alpha$ but does not have any other poles in an open neighborhood of the line segment connecting $\alpha$ to 0.
+For such a function and for any $k\geq1$, define

 where the integration contour for $z_A$ contains 0, $\alpha$ but does not include any other poles of $f$ or $\{\tau z_B\}_{B>A}$.
-For instance, when $f$ is as in (\ref{fASEPtwodef}) and $\alpha=-\tau$, then the contours illustrated in Figure \ref{ASEPnestedcontours} suffice (for $k=3$). \end{definition}
+For instance, when $f$ is as in (\ref{fASEPtwodef}) and $\alpha=-\tau$, then the contours illustrated in Figure~\ref{ASEPnestedcontours} suffice (for $k=3$). \end{definition}

-\begin{proposition} We have that for $\mu_k$ as in Definition \ref{def:ASEPmukdef},
+\begin{proposition} We have that for $\mu_k$ as in Definition~\ref{def:ASEPmukdef},

-where the integration contour $C$ for $w_j$ contains 0, $\alpha$ and no other poles of $f$, and it does not intersect its image under multiplication by any positive power of $\tau$ (see Figure \ref{ASEPunnestedcontours}). \end{proposition}
+where the integration contour $C$ for $w_j$ contains 0, $\alpha$ and no other poles of $f$, and it does not intersect its image under multiplication by any positive power of $\tau$ (see Figure~\ref {ASEPunnestedcontours}). \end{proposition}

-\begin{proof} The proof is via residue calculus and follows in the same manner as Proposition \ref{mukprop}, whose proof is found in \cite{BorCor} as Proposition 3.2.1.
+\begin{pf} The proof is via residue calculus and follows in the same manner as Proposition~\ref{mukprop}, whose proof is found in \cite{BorCor} as Proposition 3.2.1.
 Rather than repeating that proof, we just illustrate the $k=2$ case.